 Can you get car insurance with no license?
-Yes, you can get car insurance without a driver’s license, though it may be more difficult than a standard policy.
+Yes, there are auto insurance for unlicensed drivers, though it may be more difficult than a standard policy.
 Most insurance carriers will require you to provide a valid state ID and list a licensed primary driver on the policy to ensure the vehicle is covered while on the road.

 How to Get Car Insurance with No License

-Here are 3 common ways to secure insurance without a license:
+Here are 3 common ways to secure auto insurance for unlicensed drivers:

 1. List Yourself as an Excluded Driver